Murray Hamilton: Career

-For many years both before and during his film career, Hamilton was a prominent dramatic stage actor, earning a Tony Award nomination for his role in the 1965 production of Absence of a Cello.
+For many years before and during his film career, Hamilton was a prominent dramatic stage actor, earning a Tony Award nomination for his role in the 1965 production of Absence of a Cello.
 New York Times theater critic Brooks Atkinson praised his work in the play Stockade, which was based on a part of the James Jones novel From Here to Eternity: "Murray Hamilton is an ideal Prewitt.
 Modest in manner, pleasant of voice, he has a steel-like spirit that brings Prewitt honestly to life."
 When the actor was suffering from cancer and found film roles harder to come by, his old co-star George C. Scott helped out by getting him a part in the made-for-television movie The Last Days of Patton (1986).

 Death

 Hamilton died of lung cancer at age 63, and is interred at Oakdale Cemetery in his native Washington, North Carolina.
-He and his wife, Terri DeMarco Hamilton (of The DeMarco Sisters fame), had a son, David.
+He and his wife, Terri DeMarco Hamilton (of The DeMarco Sisters), had a son, David.